-You can find your closest FSC or ASC by choosing the "Service" tab at the top of the page and then click on "Authorized and Factory Service Centers."
-You can input your zip code to find an ASC in your area or click on the "Factory Service Center List" link to pull up all of the FSC's by state.
+Find your closest FSC or ASC by choosing the "Service" tab at the top of the page and then click on Service Centers.
+You can input your zip code to find an ASC in your area or click on the "Factory Service Center" check box to pull up all of the FSC's by state.

-You can input the model number of your tool in the "Search Box" located in the top right corner of the page.
-You will be taken to the product page for the model number you entered, then given an option to click on a PDF file of the Instruction Manual or Parts Breakdown.
-If the Instruction Manual or Parts Breakdown it not listed please contact the National Call center at (800)462-5482.
-If the Instruction Manual or Parts Breakdown is available we can send the information via email, fax, or through the mail.
+Input the model number of your tool in the "Search Box" located in the top right corner of the page.
+You will be taken to the product detail page of the model entered.
+Go to "Resources & Media" section towards the bottom fo the page.
+PDF files of the Instruction Manual or Parts Breakdown can be downloaded here.
+If the Instruction Manual or Parts Breakdown is not listed please contact the National Call center, located in Buford, Georgia, at (800)462-5482.

 No. Makita designed every aspect of the 18V LXT® Lithium-Ion and 18V Compact Lithium-Ion line of tools to deliver four promises to the pro user: More Power, Less Weight, Better Fit and More Work.
 LXT® and Compact tools are not just existing tools with a new Lithium-Ion battery; they are completely re-designed with the most advanced power tool Lithium-Ion battery and charging system available on the market.
 Makita designed and built the LXT® tool platform from the ground up to complement the lightweight LXT® and Compact battery platform.

 Most likely the problem will be the battery in this scenario.
 You can go to www.makitatools.com to find a service center nearest you.
-You can also contact the Makita Call Center at (800)4-MAKITA for further assistance.
+You can also contact the Makita Call Center, located in Buford, Georgia, at (800)4-MAKITA for further assistance.